jrpool/rallytree/README.md

 # Version notes

+Version 1.5.1 adopts a systematic naming convention for attributes and properties, making the code more transparent.
+It does not change the user interface.

 Version 1.5.0 introduces the single-host adaptation.
 It also incorporates internal nomenclature improvements and a refactoring to consolidate nine JavaScript files into one.
 Finally, it removes the `pause` and `retry` branches that were present starting in the 1.1 versions.

 Version 1.4.3 liberalizes the validity criteria of the ownership-change operation.
 The operation previously treated user stories with test cases and no tasks as invalid.
 This version treats them as valid.